OpenBagTwo/Arrested-Development/README.md

-# Arrested Development: Prevent Your Baby Mods From Growing Up
+# Arrested Development: Prevent Your Baby Mobs From Growing Up

 This is a "vanilla-plus" datapack which allows the player to prevent baby mobs from aging into adults.